OpenBB-finance/openbb-docs/content/terminal/custom-backend/custom-backend.md

 ## Introduction to Custom Backend

 The custom backend feature in OpenBB Terminal Pro allows users to integrate their own data sources and APIs into the platform.
 This enables the creation of personalized widgets that can display data from any API, whether hosted internally or externally.
-By using a standardized JSON structure, users can seamlessly connect their data to OpenBB widgets.
+By using a standardized JSON configuration, users can expose their data as widgets in OpenBB.
 The custom backend allows users to take full advantage of the OpenBB Copilot and our interface.

 {/* TODO - make new video
 import TutorialVideo from '@site/src/components/General/TutorialVideo.tsx';